wjr0102/wjr0102.github.io/_pages/about.md

   - /about.html
 ---

 I am a joint Ph.D student of the Department of Computer Science and Engineering, Southern University of Science and Technology (SUSTech), and the School of Computer Science, Univeristy of Technology, Sydney (UTS), superviced by Asist.
-Prof. Jin Zhang[https://faculty.sustech.edu.cn/zhangj4/] and co-superviced by Dr. Jing Jiang[https://profiles.uts.edu.au/Jing.Jiang/about].
+Prof. [Jin Zhang](https://faculty.sustech.edu.cn/zhangj4/) and co-superviced by Dr. [Jing Jiang](https://profiles.uts.edu.au/Jing.Jiang/about).
 I received my B.E degree in computer scinece and engineering from the SUSTech.

 My current research focuses on video analytics in heterogeneous CPU-GPU systems.
 I am also interested in network economics and game theory in crowdsourcing and blockchain.

 Education
 ======
-Ph.D. of Data Analysis
+- Ph.D. of Data Analysis

 Jul.2020 - Till Now

-Southern University of Science and Technology, SUSTech Univeristy of Technology, Sydney, UTS
+Southern University of Science and Technology, SUSTech

+Univeristy of Technology, Sydney, UTS

-Bachelor of Computer Science and Engineering
+- Bachelor of Computer Science and Engineering

 Sept.
 2015 - Jun.
 2019

 Southern University of Science and Technology, SUSTech

 Publications
 ======
-Towards Privacy Preserving Task Assignment for Fully Distributed Spatial Crowdsourcing Mingzhe Li, **Jingrou Wu**, Wei Wang* and Jin Zhang*, IEEE Internet of Things Journal, accepted for publication in a future issue
+Towards Privacy Preserving Task Assignment for Fully Distributed Spatial Crowdsourcing

+Mingzhe Li, **Jingrou Wu**, Wei Wang* and Jin Zhang*

+IEEE Internet of Things Journal, accepted for publication in a future issue

 Teaching Assistantship